 While monetary policy is ineffective under fixed exchange rates, discretionary fiscal policy is very powerful.
 If the government increases its spending in order to boost the consumption function, the result can be illustrated as a rightward shift of the IS curve (again, click the link for clarity).

-Unlike monetary policy, the fiscal policy expansion causes the interest rate to increase, which attracts an inflow of foreign money because domestic capital assets now offer a higher yield.
-This causes a payments surplus on the BoP and puts pressure on the domestic currency to revalue to a higher exchange rate.
+Unlike monetary policy, the fiscal policy expansion causes the interest rate to increase which,with perfect capital mobility, attracts a massive inflow of foreign money because domestic capital assets now offer a higher yield.
+This would cause a surplus on the BoP and put pressure on the domestic currency to revalue to a higher exchange rate.

-In order to maintain the fixed exchange rate, the central bank is forced to expand the money supply in order to bring the interest rate back down to its original level, so that domestic financial assets have the same yield as before.
-This causes a rightward shift of the LM curve, and domestic output increases from Y1 to Y2 as illustrated.
+To maintain the fixed exchange rate, the central bank is forced to expand the money supply in order to prevent the interest rate from rising, so that domestic financial assets maintain the same yield.
+This implies a rightward shift of the LM curve, and domestic output increases from Y1 to Y2 as illustrated in the graph above.
 The increase in income/output here is in accordance with the full effect of the Keynesian Multiplier.

 In the next section we stick with the Mundell Fleming model, and its assumed perfect capital mobility, to consider the same policies under a floating, or flexible exchange rate system.